Hydrogen transport: Liquid

 Hydrogen switches to the liquid phase at -253 C. Thus, transporting liquid hydrogen requires sophisticated refrigeration technologies such as cryogenic tanker trucks and liquefaction plants.

 Compound

 Hydrogen can be reacted with other elements to form a variety of compounds.
 This allows it to be transported in either liquid (e.g., water) or solid form.
 One variation on this concept is to transport atomic silicon, produced using renewable energy.
 Mixing silicon with water separates water's oxygen from its hydrogen without requiring additional energy.
-They hydrogen can then be oxidixed with the oxygen (or air) to produce energy (with water as the only byproduct).
+The hydrogen can then be oxidixed with the oxygen (or air) to produce energy (with water as the only byproduct).

 Mechanochemical

-Mechanochemistry referrsto chemical reactions triggered by mechanical forces as opposed to heat, light, or electric potential.
+Mechanochemistry refers to chemical reactions triggered by mechanical forces as opposed to heat, light, or electric potential.
 Ball milling can crush material such as boron nitride or graphene, allowing hydrogen gas to be absorbed by the powder, storing the hydrogen.
 The hydrogen can be released by heating the powder.
 These techniques offer the potential of substantial net energy savings.